malbruk/site-desktop-packager/README.md

 ## Pack Site as Desktop Application

-Put you web site files (html, css, js, images, etc) in `site` folder.
+Put your web site files (html, css, js, images, etc) in `site` folder.

-The main html should be named: index.html.
+The main html should be named `index.html`.

 Build and take the .exe file 🚀